aedart/athenaeum/docs/archive/next/http/clients/methods/expectations.md

 ## Status Code Object

-The `Status` object, that given to your expectation callbacks, offers a variety of methods to quickly determine if it matches a desired Http status code.
+The `Status` object that is provided offers a variety of methods to quickly determine if it matches a desired Http status code.

 ```php
 use Aedart\Contracts\Http\Clients\Responses\Status;